 On-campus diagnostic test

-Applying to study at Regent's is a quick and easy process.
+Applying to study at Regent's University London is quick and easy.
+We have put together some helpful information to guide you through the process.
 We accept direct applications, have no formal application deadlines and there is no application fee.

 Step 1 Apply

-Please complete an application form.
 You can apply in the following ways: